Right to Information

 In accordance with the provisions of the Right to Information Act 2009 Council will make information available to the public through proactive disclosure.
 This means we will routinely make information available which will assist the public in understanding what we do and how we do it.

 This is done via our website, through publications (e.g. fact sheets), or via reports (e.g. our Annual Report).
 The website in particular provides a great deal of information on the activities of Council including the agenda and minutes of all Council and Council Committee meetings.

 Some information is not released in this way, either because it is specific to a property or an individual, or because it is publically available (eg through Service Tasmania or the Land Information System), or it is information that Council would need to assess against the exemptions in the Right to Information Act 2009 prior to disclosure.

 If you cannot find the information you seek please contact our Customer Service Department at the Civic Centre at 15 Channel Highway, Kingston or by telephone on (03) 6211 8200.
 A Customer Service Officer may be able to assist you in finding it or providing it for you.
 If it is not freely available they will assist you to make an application for the information, which is then called an assessed disclosure.

 - Applications are to be addressed to:

 Locked Bag 1

 KINGSTON TAS 7050

-- Applications for information do not need to be on a specific form, but as there are certain statutory requirements we would encourage you to use the form attached.
+- Applications for information do not need to be on a specific form, but as there are certain statutory requirements we would encourage you to use the Right To Information Application Form.